Limehouse, Shadwell, Wapping, St Katharine Docks – Running and Walking Route (4.7 km)

 Best Time to Stride:

 In the early morning, the Thames reflects the sky beautifully, and historic Wapping feels like you've stepped back in time.
-The Tower of London without crowds is an unforgettable sight.
+The Tower of London, without the crowds, is an unforgettable sight.

 Tideway Tunnel Works:

-Near King Edward Memorial Park (Shadwell), works are still ongoing with a temporary Thames Path diversion in place until early 2026.
+Near King Edward Memorial Park (Shadwell), works are still ongoing with a temporary Thames Path diversion in place until mid 2026.

 Tower of London: